 Sleep in lockdown: The impact on family sleep

-We recently spoke to Innovating Minds about the topic of sleep and particularly the impact on sleep for families during this Covid 19 pandemic.
+We recently spoke to Innovating Minds about the topic of sleep and particularly the impact on sleep for families during the Covid 19 pandemic.
 Here is a summary of what we talked about, and some ideas to help re-set your family’s sleep if it has changed over lock-down.
-Sign up to our mailing list to receive the video webinar recording.

 Sleep in lockdown – what are the stressors?

 Many families have reported to us the impact of a change in routine.
-This, in particular has shifted their sleep times later.
-There was a recent survey organised by the Sleep Council where they asked questions of 3000 parents and over 70 percent of them said that their children under 16 will go into bed much later, by approximately an hour.
-Some parents have noticed increased difficulties getting their children to sleep at night, even at a later bedtime there' have been more disruptions, arguments and more waking through the night.
+Specifically sleep times have shifted later.
+A Sleep Council Survey recently confirmed that many children are going to bed much later, (approximately an hour on average.)
+Some parents have noticed increased difficulties getting their children to sleep at night, even at a later bedtime there have been more disruptions, arguments and more waking through the night.

-Parents are reporting that they are sometimes relaxing their usual boundaries around sleep, around the bed times, and what they would do when their children wakes up during the night.
-For parents themselves, the impact of lockdown has meant that more than half report difficulties with their own sleep, in particular, waking more frequently during the night.
+Parents are sometimes relaxing their usual boundaries around sleep, around the bed times, and what they would do when their children wake up during the night.
+For parents themselves, the impact of lockdown has meant that many have difficulties with their own sleep, waking more frequently during the night.
 We know that getting enough sleep in the medium to long term is so important for children's development and has a host of health benefits.
 It is important for physical development and for cognitive and academic performance.
 Good sleep is often linked to improved memory, improved exam results and improved mental health.
 Poor sleep increases the risk of anxiety and depression across all ages.

 Why is there a shift in sleep pattern during lockdown?

-Something that can really impact on how we sleep at night is something called “sleep dive” that we build up through the day, and helps us to fall asleep at night.
-Sleep is controlled by two parallel processes.
-One is our circadian drive, which is our internal body clock, and regulated by light and melatonin production.
-The second is this concept of “sleep drive” or “sleep pressure.”
-This starts to build up the moment you wake up,and is a what triggers sleep at night.
+One of the factors that influences how we sleep is called “sleep dive.”
+We build this up while we are awake through the day, and it helps us to fall asleep at night.
+This is one of 2 key internal processes that control our sleep.
+The other is our circadian drive, which is our internal body clock, and regulated by light and melatonin production.

 How can we help our ‘sleep drive’?